KnugiHK/WhatsApp-Chat-Exporter/CONTRIBUTING.md

 - Use spaces, not tabs.

+- Make sure all commits work with the new template — the old one is being deprecated.

 ## :memo: Copyright

 This repository is licensed under the MIT License. **Any contributions you submit will be licensed under the same terms.**